flemm0/PM_566/02-assignment/README.md

 ![](README_files/figure-gfm/plot%20stat%20summary%20of%20fev%20by%20smoke/gas%20exposure-1.png)<!-- -->
-The stat summary above reveals that when looking at fev by smoke and gas exposure, there the median fev for the groups all lie at 2000.
+The stat summary above reveals that when looking at fev by smoke and gas exposure, the median fev for the groups all lie at approximately 2000.
 The groups having no exposure to smoke or gas, as well as the group exposed to smoke only, have medians slightly higher than the other two groups.
 Additionally, the range of observations for the groups exposed to neither smoke nor gas, and gas only, are greater than for the other two groups.

-###### 5. A leaflet map showing the concentrations of PM2.5 mass in each of the CHS communities.
+##### 5. A leaflet map showing the concentrations of PM2.5 mass in each of the CHS communities.

 ``` r
 qpal <- colorQuantile("YlOrRd", dat[, pm25_mass], n = 12)